makyo/writing/poetry/post-op-images/index.md

 It is eleven inches between who I was and who I am.
 Ten of those inches are pain, the eleventh is numb,
-    There's pleasure to be had in there, too.
+    There's pleasure to be had in there, I'm promised.

 It is twelve years between what I want and what I get:
-Ten years of remembering who I will become, two years dreaming,
+Ten years of remembering who I will become, two years running,
     Eight days dreaming.

 <hr />